carljm/django-localeurl/docs/installation.rst

 Installation
 ------------

-Installation basically consists of installing the middleware.
-If you want to use the template tags and filters also add localeurl to the installed applications.
+Installation basically consists of installing the middleware and adding ``'localeurl'`` to the installed applications list.

 #.
 Place the ``localeurl`` module in your Python path.
 You can put it into your
    Django project directory or run ``python setup.py install`` from a shell.